serifpersia/esp32partitiontool/README.md

 ## Usage (Platformio)

-- If building from vsCode: run `edit_partition` project tasks from the `build-partition` environment
+- If building from vsCode: run  ESP32 Partition Tool Task
-- If building from a shell : `pio run -e build-partition -t edit_partition`
+- If building from a shell : `pio run -t edit_partition -e your_environment`